usepolvo/usepolvo-docs/src/guide/getting-started/installation.md

 1. Open your terminal or command prompt.

-2. Install usepolvo using pip:
+2. Install polvo using pip:

 ```bash
 pip install usepolvo